-Our Stand-Up Forklift Safety Training course is regulation compliant, and our online version fulfills classroom training requirements.
+Our Stand-Up Forklift Safety Training course here at Hard Hat Construction Safety Training is regulation compliant, and our online version fulfills classroom training requirements.
 Each class contains sections on anatomical components, principles of stability, safe operations, common hazards to avoid, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam.

 Though you will still need to familiarize yourself with all other applicable federal, state, provincial, territorial, and local standards, this training encompasses the following general standards for stand-up forklifts:

 Forklifts became popular during World War 1 when manual labor was scarce.
 (Source: History of the Forklift Truck).

 OSHA requires stand up forklift training for forklift operators--on that there is no question.
 Where confusion exists is how often operators need forklift refresher training or recertification.
 Outside of the initial safety training class, OSHA requires forklift operators be re-evaluated every three years to determine if they are still competent enough to operate.